alexisvl/os2/specs/module_interface.md

 ## Signal interfaces

 The signal interface is a differential current-sink interface.
-It is biased to a common-mode voltage by the receiver and terminated into 120 ohms differential.
+It is biased to a common-mode voltage by the receiver and terminated into 160 ohms differential.

 Signal level is 0.5V per division, with the center of the display at (ideally) 0V.
-Because the display measures 10 divisions by 8 divisions, the voltage to reach the display edges is ±2.5V (horizontally) or ±2.0V (vertically).
+Because the display measures 10 divisions by 8 divisions, the voltage to reach the display edges is ±2.5V (horizontally) or ±2.0V (vertically), or ±16.6mA (horizontally) or ±13.3mA (vertically) current-mode.
+Common-mode sink current may be up to 30mA.

 Common-mode termination voltages vary to simplify circuit implementation.
 They are as follows: